bethanyed/Bethanys-Data-Portfolio/final-project-part-three.md

 <img src="IMG_2141.jpg" width="1000"/>

 ## Final design decisions
 For my final designs, I decided it was most effective and clear to stick to the basic style graphs of bar and line.
 They were most effective at sharing the data I needed and made the points I needed to make.
 The only visualization I included that was different is a chart that has different sized blocks to represent each category.
 I decided that for my overall presentation design, I wanted them all to be color coordinated, following the color scheme associated with the golden age of Hollywood.
-I focused on reds for the charts and gold for the presentation.
+I focused on reds and golds on the charts when I wanted to highlight something.
+I also utilized golds on top of dark backgrounds for the presentation.

 ## References
 All references were listed in Shorthand.